Roasted Chickpeas

 - Preheat the oven to 300°F.

-- Drain the can of chickpeas, rinse with cold water, and let drain while making the spice mixture.
-You can dry with a paper towel if you are in a rush.1 can chickpeas (garbanzo beans)
+- Drain the can of chickpeas, rinse with cold water, and let them drain while making your spice mixture.1 can chickpeas (garbanzo beans)

 Notes